 - Rashes and sores on the skin

 The specific cause of ulcerative colitis is unknown.
 Medical research has identified three major factors that contribute to the development of ulcerative colitis, including:

 How Do You Obtain the Correct Diagnosis of Crohn’s and Ulcerative colitis?

-Because the differences between the two conditions Crohn’s and colitis mostly revolve around where inflammation occurs in the digestive system, the best way for a doctor to give a correct diagnosis is to look inside.
+Because the differences between the two conditions Crohn’s and colitis mostly revolve around where inflammation occurs in the digestive system, the best way for a doctor to give a correct diagnosis of IBD is to look inside.

 You may be given tests such as:

 - X-rays can reveal areas of your intestine that are blocked or unusually narrow.

 - Contrast X-rays, which require you to swallow a thick, chalky barium liquid in order for doctors to see how it moves through your system.